Xaml Image Converter Manual

 Note that the current version of the ASP.NET handler does support 3D xaml objects only in IIS6 and not in IIS7.
-This is due to WPF not working correctly under IIS7, and is simply because WPF is not tested in server
+This is due to WPF not working correctly under IIS7, and is because IIS7 runs in user session 0 that

 There are some further settings you can configure, in the

 Here you can choose if the XamlImageHandler should generate a log file or not.